For cPanel & WHM 11.48

 *@example.com— Blacklists or whitelists all of the addresses at

 ?firstname.lastname@example.org— Blacklists or whitelists a single character in an address at

 email@example.com, but not

 Apache SpamAssassin may incorrectly tag some mail as non-spam messages.
 If these messages often come from specific addresses, you can blacklist them to ensure that Apache SpamAssassin tags their messages correctly.

 To do this, enter the address in one of the blacklist_from text boxes.

-System administrators who wish to blacklist email addresses on multiple accounts should use the Exim System Filter File.
+To blacklist email addresses on multiple accounts, use the Exim System Filter File.